teefoss/LibTC/README.md

-LibDOS is MS-DOS-like terminal and partial implementation of Turbo C.
+LibDOS is MS-DOS-like terminal and partial implementation of Turbo C for modern systems.
+Development in progress.